1. Home

 You’ll need to declare any pre-existing conditions to your insurer, otherwise any treatment you need for it may not be covered and you’ll have to foot the bill yourself.

-You should be able to get cover if you have a pre-existing condition.
+You should be able to travel insurance for pre-existing conditions.
 You’ll only be covered for emergency treatment though.
 Any planned treatment will not be covered.

 Learn more about travel insurance